lemotdesign/one-click-hugo-cms/site/content/where-do-termites-come-from/_index.md

     heading: Why are Termites Everywhere!
     imageUrl: img/termites-attacking-a-house.png
   - text: >-
+      ### There is a bonanza of timber in your home for the Termites to eat

+      Indeed, your home is like a treasure trove of timber for termites.
+With the average Australian home containing about 14.58 cubic meters of wood, it presents a vast resource for these wood-eating insects.

-      ### How much wood is in an average Australian home?
+      ### How much wood do Termites eat?

-      The latest data from a long-running FWPA project demonstrates that Australia’s average one- and two-storey detached house used 14.58 m3 of wood (2017-18).
+      Termite workers eat about 5% of their body weight in wood daily.
+While this might seem small, it adds up quickly in a large colony with around a million workers.
+In such cases, a nest targeting your home can devour around 100 grams+ of wood each day.
-    heading: Your house is a super buffet for Termites
+    heading: Your house is a Yummy Buffet for Termites
     imageUrl: img/how-much-timber-termites-can-eat-in-your-home.png
   - text: >-
       Termites will eat all types of timber, but they are super clever in